09 Jul 2023

 The functionality available to extensions in Google Chrome is being reduced, so running Google Chrome with an ad blocker does not look like a long-term solution.
 But either of the above two should work for now.
 (If you do switch browsers, be sure to turn off advertising features in Firefox.)

-For desktop system administrators
+For command line users and desktop system administrators

 For web developers